satyajit1025/B43_SDET_005_UI-Testers-Elite/README.md

-# Demoblaze Test Masters - Automation Testing 🚀
+# Luma - Manual & Automation Testing 🚀

-## 📌 Project Title: **Demoblaze**

 ### 🏆 Introduction
-🛍️ DemoBlaze - Your Ultimate Online Electronics Store!
-DemoBlaze is a modern, user-friendly e-commerce platform where tech enthusiasts can seamlessly browse, search, and purchase the latest electronic gadgets.
-Whether you're looking for smartphones, laptops, or high-performance monitors, DemoBlaze offers a smooth and secure shopping experience.
+Luma is a modern, user-friendly e-commerce platform where tech enthusiasts can seamlessly browse, search, and purchase the latest workout clothes and equipment.
+Luma offers a smooth and secure shopping experience.

 The platform includes essential features such as:
 - 🔐 **User Registration & Secure Login**
-- 📦 **Order Management & Seamless Payment Processing**
+- 📦 **Order Management & Seamless Checkout Process**
-- 🤝 **Responsive Customer Support**
 - 🛒 **Effortless Shopping Experience**

 This test plan outlines the **manual and automation testing** strategy to ensure that all functionalities operate as intended, providing a **user-friendly** and **high-performance** experience across various devices and browsers. 🌍📱💻